maxmarzolf/jog-log/README.md

    <img src = "image/image.png">
 </div>

-Small enough to fit in app.py, will create factory and blueprints with added functionality.
+Will create factory and blueprints with added functionality.